 Operational capacity means that the applicant has the necessary professional competencies and qualifications to carry out the proposed project.
 Applicants must provide a declaration on their honour certifying that they have the operational capacity to implement the project.
-In addition, if required in the application form and if the grant
+In addition, if required in the application form and if the grant exceeds 60 000 EUR, applicants may be asked to submit the CVs of the key persons involved in the project to administrative capacity to carry out activities under the Programme.

-Including schools, higher education institutions and organisations in the fields of education, training, youth and sport that have received over 50 % of their annual revenue from public sources over the last two years shall be considered as having the necessary financial, professional and administrative capacity to carry out activities under the Programme.
-The guarantee may be replaced by a joint third-party guarantee, or from several third-party guarantees from the participating organisations who are parties to the same grant agreement.
+&lt;sup>136 Including schools, higher education institutions and organisations in the fields of education, training, youth and sport that have received over 50 % of their annual revenue from public sources over the last two years shall be considered as having the necessary financial, professional and administrative capacity to carry out activities under the Programme demonstrate their relevant professional experience.

+137 The guarantee may be replaced by a joint third-party guarantee, or from several third-party guarantees from the participating organisations who are parties to the same grant agreement.